-Each pupil has a personal tutor, who is one of your primary links with the school, and stays in support of your child throughout their whole school career.
-They are also supported by our pastoral team, house system and caring ethos which encourages strong links between home and school.
+Each pupil is supported by our pastoral team, house system and caring ethos which encourages strong links between home and school.

 The school is a confident community of pupils, teachers and parents who serve and support the education of the pupils with care and commitment.
 The last ISI inspection of the school rated the pastoral care to be ‘excellent’.

 “Mount House educates the whole individual and provides challenging opportunities for all.”
 ISI 2017

 The school’s pastoral system of small tutor groups is also highly effective in responding to both academic and pastoral issues as they arise.
 Pupils are well supported in every aspect of their development and have weekly meetings with personal tutors; at twice yearly review meetings involving pupils, parents, and tutors, targets are reviewed and agreed.

 Years 7, 8, 12 and 13

 In Year 7, 8, 12 and 13 all of the students have a form tutor who will be responsible for the day to day welfare of their tutees.
 The form tutor will see their tutees every morning during form period.

 Students in Year 9, 10 and 11 have a registration tutor and a personal tutor who they will see once a week.